 Bylaws Review 2016 – 2017

-Council has completed consultation on the review of the following bylaws:
+Council has recently completed its review of the following bylaws:

 A bylaw is a rule or regulation made by a local authority such as the Upper Hutt City Council.
 The Local Government Act 2002 empowers the Council to make bylaws.
 The Act stipulates that the Council must first determine that a bylaw is the most appropriate way of addressing the particular problem and it then prescribes a procedure for making a bylaw.
 Council also has to review its bylaws every ten years.

-- Keeping of animals, poultry and bees (PDF, 59 KB)
+- Keeping of animal, poultry and bees [PDF, 91 KB]